galaxyproject/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 >    {% include snippets/import_from_data_library.md %}
 >
 > 5. Check that the newly created datasets in your history have their
->    datatypes assigned correctly, and fix any missing or wrong
+>    datatypes assigned correctly to `bam`, and fix any missing or wrong
 >    datatype assignment
 >
 >    {% include snippets/change_datatype.md datatype="bam" %}